Deployment

 Rollout strategies on apply to code changes

-Rollout strategies only apply to direct updates to the code of your web application - they are NOT intended for infrastructure changes (like background process, Ruby version or Web server changes, for example).
+Rollout strategies only apply to direct updates to the code of your web application - they are NOT intended for infrastructure changes (like updates to framework versions or server changes, for example).

 Changing your application’s rollout strategy